rictic/jsonriver/README.md

 ### Completions Recipe

-A simple and low overhead way to handle completion is with a WeakMap:
+A simple and low overhead way to handle completion information is with a WeakMap:

 ```js
 const completed = new WeakMap();